-Discover artists who have risked their lives in times of conflict for the music they love in Rebel Sounds, our powerful new exhibition at IWM London.
+Don't miss your last chance to discover artists who have risked their lives in times of conflict for the music they love in Rebel Sounds, the ★★★★★ ‘STROKE OF GENIUS’ (Time Out) exhibition at IWM London.

 From Hitler’s persecution of swing and jazz groups to the ban of music in Northern Mali under Islamist rule in 2012, oppressive regimes have tried to erase forms of culture and expression.
 In spite of this, there have always been those willing to risk everything to protect their threatened culture.

 Revealing how groups and individuals use music to resist, rebel and speak out against war and oppression, explore the significance of music to cultural and personal identity and how music has been used both as a weapon to fight battles and a means by which to defy the chaos of conflict.